 There is little evidence for that in the data, though.
 The length of the domestic value chain has not changed much between 1998 and 2015.
 The main change has been where imports flow into the value chain.
-This can be seen from Figure 6.
+This can be seen from figure 6.

-Panel 6a shows the cents of domestic requirements in a dollar of PCE by how many stages of transformation they go through before they are sold to final demand for both 1998 and 2015.
+Panel (a) shows the cents of domestic requirements in a dollar of PCE by how many stages of transformation they go through before they are sold to final demand for both 1998 and 2015.
 This distribution can be used to gauge the length of the domestic supply chain.
 As can be seen from the figure, little has changed over the 18 years in the sample.
-What has changed is displayed in the bottom panel, i.e. Panel 6b.
+What has changed is displayed in the right panel, i.e. panel (b).
 It shows how the import requirements, in cents on the dollar of PCE, are distributed along the number of transformation steps they take before they reach consumers.
 As can be seen from the figure, imports in 2015 flowed into the U.S. closer to final demand than in 1998.
-That is, imports in the U.S. take fewer steps along the suppy chain now than 20 years ago.
+That is, imports in the U.S. take fewer steps along the supply chain now than 20 years ago.

-The reason that it is important to look at the length of the supply chain is that several studies emphasize how the distortions due to nominal rigidities can be amplified along the supply chain in the economy (Huang and Liu, 2001; Nakamura and Steinsson, 2010; Pasten et al., 2017).
+The reason that it is important to look at the length of the supply chain is that several studies emphasize how the distortions due to nominal rigidities can be amplified along the supply chain in the economy.
 The evidence here suggests that such amplification has not increased over the past two decades due to a lengthening of the value chain.
 This is because, just like the composition of total requirements in PCE, the length of the PCE value chain has been relatively constant over time.